33 Reasons Why Being Single In Your 30s Is the Best Thing Ever

 You Can Focus More on Your Friends and Family

 “Often times, people get into relationships and start to neglect other people who play important roles in their lives,” points out Nicole Carl, a licensed professional counselor at Clarity Clinic in Chicago.
-When you’re single, you can use your time to invest in close relationships and develop even stronger ties with them.
+When you’re single at 30, you can use your time to invest in close relationships and develop even stronger ties with them.
 Or, focus on broadening your horizons: “Use this time to meet new people and socialize with a variety of different individuals.”

 Your Home Is Truly Yours

 “You can take command of your own space,” says Courtney Watson, a Licensed Marriage and Family Therapist.
 There’s definitely something to be said for not having to compromise on what your apartment or house looks like.
 “You get to keep your living space however you want.
-Whether it’s immaculate or a mess, it’s yours and you don’t have to think about the needs of any one else in your safe space.”
-Plus, your home is completely judgment-free zone.
+Whether it’s immaculate or a mess, it’s yours and you don’t have to think about the needs of anyone else in your safe space.”
+Plus, your home is a completely judgment-free zone.
 Want to wear sweats all day?
 No one will ever know.

 Your Confidence Is at An All-Time High